EasyPost/easypost-node/README.md

 npm install --save @easypost/api
 ```

-**Note:** if you are using a version of Node less than 6.9, you will need to install and
-include a polyfill, such as `babel-polyfill`, and include it in your project:
+**Note:** If you are using @easypost/api prior to v5 and a version of Node less than 6.9, you will need to install and include a polyfill, such as `babel-polyfill`, and include it in your project:

 ```bash
 npm install --save babel-polyfill